 Thanks to social media outlets, celebrity pet pig parents, and countless TV shows and movies, micro-pigs have exploded in popularity over the last several years.
 Otherwise known as teacup or Juliana pigs, these little four-legged pets are not only roaming farms but living in homes now, too.

 You've probably seen the super cute videos of tiny piglets cuddling with puppies or drinking from equally tiny bottles.
 But do teacup pigs stay that small forever?
 And do they make good pets?

 While there's no denying that these tiny piggies are adorable, unfortunately, many myths and misconceptions surround so-called "teacup" pigs that can seriously hurt their health and happiness.

 Adding a "teacup" pig to your family can have serious consequences—for both the pig and your family—so it's important to do all of your research before contacting a breeder.
 Read on to learn more about "teacup" pigs, and why they might not be the right pet for you.

 "Teacup" Pigs Don't Really Exist

-It's true that potbellied pigs are generally smaller than the standard farm pig.
+Pet potbellied pigs are indeed generally smaller than the standard farm pig.
 They can weigh between 100 and 200 pounds, while farm pigs run about 1,000 pounds.
 But that's far from the 10 to 12-pound "teacup" claim many breeders make.
-Even the smallest potbellied pig will weigh between 60 and 90 pounds, and may be considered underweight depending on the pig's stature, activity levels, and environment.
+Even the smallest potbellied pig will weigh between 60 and 80 pounds.
+They may be considered underweight depending on the pig's stature, activity levels, and the environment.

 02 of 09